 🟩 Securing a homestead

 Farm buildings often store high-value equipment; tractors, machinery, tools, fertilizers, feed, etc. Conveniently for thieves, they’re often down one track roads with very few neighbors.
 The combination of high value and low risk is a combination many criminals favor.
-Farms in remote locations are always a juicy target.
+Farms in remote locations, with older single farmers are always a juicy target.

-That’s where IoT access control holds the line.
-Wireless devices monitor who’s entering or leaving buildings, set access permissions.
-You receive alerts when doors or gates are left open—all via smartphone or computer in real-time.
-Get notified if your animals have jumped a fence and are running wild.
+That’s where IoT access control holds the fort.
+Wireless devices monitor who’s entering or leaving buildings.
+You receive alerts when doors or gates are left open— via smartphone or computer in real-time.
+Be the first to know if your animals have jumped a fence and are running wild in the high street, not the last.
 We address that topic in more detail here.

 🟩 Rugged hands free tools

-Access control can work with cameras or via punching in codes to keypads, but the farm environment does not suit such tools.
-It is wet and wet weather is no friend to electronics.
-You are muddy, covered in layers of clothing, carrying something, often alone.
-Remote and wireless options, ruggedly built, fit for purpose, are a better way to go.
+Access control can work with remote cameras, via punching in codes or keypads.
+The farm environment does not suit such tools.
+It is wet.
+Damp weather is no friend to electronics.
+You are muddy, covered in layers, carrying something, often alone.
+Bluetooth or RFID works much better, by working on proximity, not touch.

 🟩 Ventilation and Air Conditioning